The Essential Tools Used by Arborists to Safely Cut Down Trees

 The Pruning Saw: Perfect for Smaller Trees

-For smaller trees or branches that are out of reach, arborists may use a pruning saw.
+For smaller trees or branches that are out of reach, arborists may use a Pruning Saw.
 This hand-held saw has a curved blade that is ideal for cutting through smaller branches with precision.
 Unlike chainsaws, pruning saws do not require any power source and are operated manually.
 Pruning saws come in various sizes and shapes, with some designed for specific types of trees or branches.
 They are also lightweight and easy to carry, making them a convenient tool for arborists to have on hand.

 However, they are not suitable for cutting through larger trees or thick branches.